elkogerville/MSG_Nbody/README.md

 </figure>

 # Merging Simulator for Galaxies [MSG]
-### Parallelized N-body simulation code written in Python and Numba using the particle-particle algorithm for studying galaxy mergers with ~150,000 particles
+### Parallelized Direct N-body simulation code written in Python and Numba for studying galaxy mergers with ~150,000 particles

 <p align="center">